-- Much effort has been put into making texdoc general and robust (for example, inline comments or commands such as cd or clear all do not disturb texdoc). - Nonetheless, there are a number of limitations.
-Some of these limitations are: - texdoc commands should always start on a new line, with texdoc being the first (non-comment) word on the line. - texdoc only provides limited support for the semicolon command delimiter.
-Do not use semicolons to delimit texdoc commands. - texdoc does not parse the contents of a do-file that is called from the main do-file using the do command.
-Use texdoc do to include nested do-files. - texdoc closes the default log if it is on.
+- Much effort has been put into making texdoc and webdoc general and robust (for example, inline comments or commands such as cd or clear all do not disturb texdoc and webdoc). - Nonetheless, there are a number of limitations.
+Some of these limitations are: - texdoc and webdoc commands should always start on a new line, with texdoc or webdoc being the first (non-comment) word on the line. - texdoc and webdoc only provide limited support for the semicolon command delimiter.
+Do not use semicolons to delimit texdoc and webdoc commands. - texdoc and webdoc do not parse the contents of a do-file that is called from the main do-file using the do command.
+Use texdoc do and webdoc do to include nested do-files. - texdoc closes the default log if it is on.
 Use a named log to log a Stata session in which texdoc is applied.